isglobal-brge/dsHPC/guides/developer_guide.md

 The system is designed to work in two modes:
 1. With an actual Slurm scheduler (in a real HPC environment)
-2. In simulation mode (for development/testing)
+2. In local execution mode (when scheduler is not available)

 ## Setting Up Dependencies